 Notes / Additional Information

-You must receive a 70% or better on every assignment to receive a certificate.
+NOTE: Students must receive a 70% or better on every assignment to receive a certificate.

 Legal Nurse Consulting: Principles and Practices, 4th edition, edited by Julie Dickinson and Anne Meyer (2020).
 New York: CRC Press.

 To order, call The Center for Legal Studies at 1-888-930-4047, or Click Here to order online.